If you’re looking for tips on how to save money on a low income, you’re in the right place!

 19. Reduce food waste to save money on a low income

-For more ideas, check out How to Save Money on Groceries: the ULTIMATE Guide!
+For more ideas, check out How to Save Money on Groceries: the ULTIMATE Guide and The Ultimate Cheap Grocery List for a Month!

 20. Borrow rather than buy